Universe-E/healthgram/items/report.md

 *[What other design decisions have you made which you feel are relevant?
 Feel free to separate these into their own subheadings.]*

+- Zehua Kong:
+  - More validate algorithms can be added in the future version (strong password, phone number, verification code, etc.)
+  - After the assessment, we will further develop this project, use advanced databases and implemented other features, including local storage, direct message, share posts, security validations, etc.
-Han Bao:
+- Han Bao:
   - I helped my teammates to debug a lot.

   - We separated the App into two parts Frontend (UI) and [Backend](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/blob/main/gp/app/src/main/java/com/example/gp/data/Database.java?ref_type=heads) (Data), I'm in charge of the backend, specifically, the part that save and retrieve data from the firebase.
 And my teammate, Zehua, helps me to deal with the data, applying appropriate algorithms to them.
   - I used reflection to manage the asynchronism, which in the beginning we didn't take into consideration as we drafted read and write from local storage.
 Once we switched to Firebase, all our get functions can only return nulls.
 It was a mess, especially with the UI and interaction done, we need an easy way to adjust our app to remote access storage.
 Therefore I did some research and found reflection is a possible way.
 I came up with an idea and implemented [MethodUtil](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/blob/main/gp/app/src/main/java/com/example/gp/Utils/MethodUtil.java?ref_type=heads), to allow my teammates to only cut and paste their code into a different form to receive the data properly. ([Example](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/blob/main/gp/app/src/main/java/com/example/gp/SignUpActivity.java?ref_type=heads#L55)).
 In this way, they don't even have to know that reflection is.
 However, it wasn't that easy.
 Problems related to reflections kept popping out.
 We spent a lot of time and energy to debug them.
 But at the end of the day I'm glad that we did it and made it -- despite the challenges, we finished 15+ features!
 We figured out all the already-known bugs' causes, only if we have more time, we believe we can deliver it in a better form.
   - The backend I wrote consists of [Database.java](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/blob/main/gp/app/src/main/java/com/example/gp/data/Database.java?ref_type=heads), an easy to read and implement Utility class for frontend to read and use.
 The underlying implements are separated into the [database](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/tree/main/gp/app/src/main/java/com/example/gp/data/database?ref_type=heads) package, and also uses Firestore's custom object functions using [models](https://gitlab.cecs.anu.edu.au/u7693498/gp-24s1/-/tree/main/gp/app/src/main/java/com/example/gp/data/database/model?ref_type=heads) to swiftly change update the data structure on the go.

 <hr>